douglaslab/lab-api/README.md

       - 404 - user not found.
       - 404 - specified service not found (if no service provided, return 200 and empty array).
       - 500 - server error.
+- `GET /users/:email/service/:serviceName` - retrieves specified service properties.
+  - Permission required: `MANAGER`
+  - Possible response codes:
+      - 200 - success.
+Returns array of services (always an array).
+      - 401 - invalid token.
+      - 403 - permission denied.
+      - 404 - user not found.
+      - 404 - specified service not found (if no service provided, return 200 and empty array).
+      - 500 - server error.
-- `POST /users/service/:email` - create a new service.
+- `POST /users/:email/service` - create a new service.
 Service properties are provided in the request body.
   - Permission required: `MANAGER`
   - Possible response codes:
       - 201 - success.